MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/about-feature-explorer.md

 ### Discover

-Determine ramifications before taking action, thanks to at-a-glance information such as user impact, prerequisites, effort to implement, and security and adoption statistics.
+Discover consequences before taking action, thanks to at-a-glance information such as user impact, prerequisites, effort to implement, and security and adoption statistics.
 Need more information before you begin a task? <b>Learn more</b> links provide easy access to more comprehensive articles.

-When you're ready to start a task
+When you're ready to start a task, just click a link to launch a wizard.

 ### Learn